Benito Mussolini: Political journalist, intellectual and socialist

 He had become one of Italy's most prominent socialists.
 In September 1911, Mussolini participated in a riot, led by socialists, against the Italian war in Libya.
-He bitterly denounced Italy's "imperialist war", an action that earned him a five-month jail term.
+He bitterly denounced Italy's "imperialist war," an action that earned him a five-month jail term.
 After his release, he helped expel Ivanoe Bonomi and Leonida Bissolati from the Socialist Party, as they were two "revisionists" who had supported the war.

+In 1912, he became a member of the National Directorate of the Italian Socialist Party (PSI).
 He was rewarded with the editorship of the Socialist Party newspaper Avanti!
 Under his leadership, its circulation soon rose from 20,000 to 100,000.
 John Gunther in 1940 called him "one of the best journalists alive"; Mussolini was a working reporter while preparing for the March on Rome, and wrote for the Hearst News Service until 1935.
-Mussolini was so familiar with Marxist literature that in his own writings he would not only quote from well-known Marxist works but also from the relatively obscure works.
+Mussolini was so familiar with Marxist literature that in his writings he would not only quote from well-known Marxist works but also from the relatively obscure works.
 During this period Mussolini considered himself an "authoritarian communist" and a Marxist and he described Karl Marx as "the greatest of all theorists of socialism."

-In 1913, he published Giovanni Hus, il veridico (Jan Hus, true prophet), an historical and political biography about the life and mission of the Czech ecclesiastic reformer Jan Hus and his militant followers, the Hussites.
+In 1913, he published Giovanni Hus, il veridico (Jan Hus, true prophet), a historical and political biography about the life and mission of the Czech ecclesiastic reformer Jan Hus and his militant followers, the Hussites.
 During this socialist period of his life, Mussolini sometimes used the pen name "Vero Eretico" ("sincere heretic").

 Mussolini rejected egalitarianism, a core doctrine of socialism.
 He was influenced by Nietzsche's anti-Christian ideas and negation of God's existence.
 Mussolini felt that socialism had faltered, in view of the failures of Marxist determinism and social democratic reformism, and believed that Nietzsche's ideas would strengthen socialism.
-While associated with socialism, Mussolini's writings eventually indicated that he had abandoned Marxism and egalitarianism in favor of Nietzsche's übermensch concept and anti-egalitarianism.
+Mussolini's writings came to reflect an abandonment of Marxism and egalitarianism in favour of Nietzsche's übermensch concept and anti-egalitarianism.